Gouache Database by Sarah Burns

 Gouache mold tests 12 brand comparison

-• Fresh paint is squeezed from the tube directly into an air-tight palette.
-I have not added any extra water or treatment to these palettes.
-The palette is sealed shut and set on the shelf.
-I will check them regularly to see if anything is growing.
+To start, (Phase One) fresh paint was squeezed from the tube directly into an air-tight palette.
+I did not add any extra water or treatment to these palettes.
+The palette were sealed shut and set on the shelf.
+I checked them once a week to see if anything was growing.

 BrandColors in the testFeb 13 NotesFeb 19 NotesFeb 24 NotesMarch 5 NotesMarch 9 Notes